ansar-ms-2011/digitalTolk/README.md

 🏗️ Design Choices
 ------------------

-*   **Repository Pattern**Business logic is abstracted into repositories (TranslationRepository) for clean separation of concerns and easier testing.
+*   **Repository Pattern** Business logic is abstracted into repositories (TranslationRepository) for clean separation of concerns and easier testing.

-*   **Form Requests for Validation**Ensures consistent validation and automatic error responses.
+*   **Form Requests for Validation** Ensures consistent validation and automatic error responses.

-*   **JWT Authentication**Stateless, secure, and API-friendly authentication layer.
+*   **JWT Authentication** Stateless, secure, and API-friendly authentication layer.

-*   **Resourceful Routing**REST-style resource routes (translations.index, translations.store, etc.) for predictable API structure.
+*   **Resourceful Routing** REST-style resource routes (translations.index, translations.store, etc.) for predictable API structure.

-*   **Database Transactions**Ensures atomic operations when creating, updating, or deleting translations with multiple values.
+*   **Database Transactions** Ensures atomic operations when creating, updating, or deleting translations with multiple values.

-*   **Queue/Events Ready**The architecture is designed so that cache updates, notifications, or external sync jobs can easily be queued when translations change.
+*   **Queue/Events Ready** The architecture is designed so that cache updates, notifications, or external sync jobs can easily be queued when translations change.

-📦 API Endpoints (Sample)
+📦 API Endpoints
 -------------------------

 *   POST /api/login → To log in and receive a JWT token